 Human rights are among the responsibilities of the Chairman of the Board of Management (CEO).
-In his role as Chief Sustainability Officer, he is supported in the topic of human rights by the Public Affairs, Science, Sustainability & HSE Enabling Function.
-Since 2022, Bayer has had a Human Rights Officer who oversees risk management in regard to human rights and reports to the Board of Management about his or her work.
-In 2023, our external Sustainability Council, which advises the Board of Management of Bayer and other functions in sustainability matters, was expanded to include an expert from the area of business and human rights.
+In his role as Chief Sustainability Officer, he is supported in the topic of human rights by the Public Affairs, Sustainability & Safety (PASS) Enabling Function.
+Bayer also has a Human Rights Officer who oversees risk management in regard to human rights and reports to the Board of Management about their work.
+Our external Sustainability Council advises the Board of Management of Bayer and other functions in sustainability matters, including business and human rights.
 In this way we want to further enhance our engagement for human rights.
 The implementation of our human rights standards in business operations is regulated by Group regulations, processes, and management and monitoring systems.
 Given our company structure, human rights governance is managed through a globally led program by Bayer AG.
 The program considers operational and supply chain activities of each of the reporting entities.